 Feeling a bit nervous to share on Facebook?
-Do not worry, this is completely normal.
+Don’t worry, that's completely normal.

-We have figured out best practices, tips, tricks and hints to ensure that sharing on Facebook is easy.
+We’ve figured out best practices, tips, tricks, and hints to ensure that sharing on Facebook is easy.
 There are a ton of different ways to share with your Facebook network, so choose the ones that feel right for you.

 A quick note about timing:

-We recommend that you begin sharing straight away after you've created your GoFundMe so that the start date is fresh.
-If you have taken some time getting ready, that's fine.
-Just write to our team and we can update the start date for you.
+We recommend starting to share right after creating your GoFundMe so the start date is fresh.
+If you've taken some time getting ready, that's okay.
+Just write to our team and we can refresh your start date for you.

 When to Share

-It is important to post on Facebook during a “high traffic hour”, which is the time that most of your friends and family will be scrolling through their newsfeeds.
+It’s important to post on Facebook during a “high traffic hour,” which is the time that most of your friends and family will be scrolling through their newsfeeds.

 What do I say?